 - Sleeping more or less than normal

 - Difficulty thinking, focusing, or concentrating

-- Repeated thoughts of death or suicide: call your doctor or 911 immediately
+- Repeated thoughts of death or suicide: If you’re experiencing these, please call your doctor or 911 immediately

-Feeling blue is not uncommon, but it’s important to know that you may be at risk of depression if you are:
+Feeling blue is not uncommon, but it’s important to know that you may be at risk for depression if you are:

 - Grieving the loss of a loved one

 - Losing a sense of independence because you need a caregiver or a health care facility

 - Retiring and feeling a loss of purpose or professional identity